Paid an annual salary

 Find the basic annual hours in the worker’s contract.

 Divide this by the number of times they get paid each year (for example 12 if they get paid monthly) - this gives you the average number of hours covered by each pay packet.

 Divide the amount they get in each pay packet by this number (average hours).
 This gives you the worker’s hourly rate.

 Jeba’s contract says she must work 2,040 hours each year.

-She’s eligible for the minimum wage rate of £6.31 per hour.
+She’s 22 and is eligible for the National Minimum Wage rate of £10.18 per hour.

 She gets paid monthly (12 times a year), so each pay packet covers an average of 170 hours (2,040 divided by 12).

 This means she must be paid at least £1,730.60 a month (£10.18 multiplied by 170) for the basic hours in her contract.

 If you know how many basic hours someone works for each payment they get, you can use the National Minimum Wage calculator to check if they’re paid the minimum wage.